 - Information Privacy Act 2009 (Qld)

-- Queensland Government Information Standards (IS44 - Information Asset Custodianship; IS31 – Retention and Disposal of Public Records; IS18 – Information Security).
+- Queensland Government Information Standards (IS44 - Information Asset Custodianship; IS18 – Information Security) and Records Governance Policy.

-Data can be defined in accordance with the Queensland Government Chief Information Office as “the representation of facts, concepts or instructions in a formalised (consistent and agreed) manner suitable for communication, interpretation or processing by human or automatic means.
+Data can be defined in accordance with the Queensland Government Customer and Digital Group (QGCDG) as “the representation of facts, concepts or instructions in a formalised (consistent and agreed) manner suitable for communication, interpretation or processing by human or automatic means.
 The format and presentation of data may vary with the context in which it is used and is typically comprised of numbers, words or images.
 Data is not information until it is utilised in a particular context for a particular purpose” (http://www.qgcio.qld.gov.au/products/glossary).

 Vice-Chancellor and President